implydata/druid-query-toolkit/README.md

 ### SQL

-The SQL parser parses and models the whitespace and casing as well as the logical representation of the query allowing the query to be transofrmed in a very human friendly way.
+The SQL parser parses and models the whitespace and casing as well as the logical representation of the query allowing the query to be transformed in a very human friendly way.

 Here are a few examples of what the SQL parser can do: